 Pretext Phone Call By Law Enforcement

-Then when the police get involved, they will have the woman make what's called a pretext phone call where she's going to call you.
+Then when the police get involved, they will have the woman make a pretext phone call where she's going to call you.

-For example, the police are probably going to tell her to say, I can't believe you took advantage of me in that way.
+For example, the police will probably tell her to say; I can't believe you took advantage of me in that way.
 Why would you do that?
 I didn't want to have sex with you.

 I've also seen the police say, I don't know what happened through the woman.
 Did we have sex?
-In other words, now they're trying to say the woman was drunk, intoxicated and couldn't possibly consent to the sex.
+In other words, now they're trying to tell the woman was drunk, intoxicated, and couldn't possibly consent to the sex.
 There's the key right there.

 Taking Advantage of an Intoxicated Person

-If someone agrees to have sex with you there's not a problem, but when that person doesn't agree there is a problem.
+If someone agrees to have sex with you, there's no problem, but when that person doesn't agree, there is a problem.
 But what about that middle ground where the person was so drunk, they couldn't consent.

-They were passed out five to ten drinks deep or some sort of drug, whatever the case may be, and then you have sex with them.
+They were passed out five to ten drinks bottomless or some drug, whatever the case may be, and then you have sex with them.

 That's where the rape of an unconscious person comes in because the person was so drunk and so passed out and blacked out that they couldn't consent.

-So, obviously, the argument is going to be from the prosecutors is that you took advantage of that person, and therefore, that's why they're charging you with rape of an unconscious person and you're going to find yourself in one of the 38 courts in Los Angeles county.
+So, the argument will be from the prosecutors that you took advantage of that person.
+Therefore, that's why they're charging you with rape of an unconscious person, and you're going to find yourself in one of the 38 courts in Los Angeles county.

 Criminal Defense for California Rape Charges

 I've been doing this now for over 27 years.
 I've worked for the DA's office.
-I've worked for a Superior Court Judge and I've been a criminal defense attorney handling these types of rape of an unconscious person cases since 1994.
+I've worked for a Superior Court Judge, and I've been a criminal defense attorney handling these types of rape of unconscious person cases since 1994.

 So, you've come to the right place.
-Take the first step towards protecting your freedom, your rights, your ability to not have to register for a sex offender for the rest of your life, your job and a whole host of other things.
+Take the first step towards protecting your freedom, your rights, your ability not to have to register as a sex offender for the rest of your life, your job, and a whole host of other things.

 Ask for a meeting with Ron Hedding.
-We'll sit down and talk about everything and I'll put my experience to work for you to help you get through this very difficult time.
+We'll sit down and talk about everything, and I'll put my experience to work for you to help you get through this tough time.

 Hedding Law Firm is a top-rated criminal defense law firm located at 16000 Ventura Blvd #1208 Encino, CA 91436.